Chronis Botsoglou: Personal Nekyia

-The exhibition “Chronis Botsoglou – Personal Nekyia”, hosted in 16 Fokionos Negri str., presents a solid, layered and indivisible work, inspired by the deaths of loved-ones, which is a figurative study of the artist on memory.
+The exhibition “Chronis Botsoglou: Personal Nekyia”, hosted at 16 Fokionos Negri, presents a solid, layered and indivisible work, inspired by the deaths of loved-ones, which is a figurative study of the artist on memory.
 This work consists of twenty-six large paintings, which were created from 1993 until the end of 2000 and is part of the Sotiris Felios Collection.

 “I used the archetypal Homeric legend, which belongs to all mankind, as an element of social memory, trying to figure out the arbitrary way I live this myth in.
 I kept, as a component of the composition, the basic distinction between the chorus of men and that of women.
 Some of the individuals pictured refer to the Homeric heroes, others do not. (…) I could probably admit that this ambitious project is a visual essay on memory, ” writes Botsoglou.